 No. It’s not.
 Corporate events involve “regular and systematic collection of personal data on a large scale”.
 If you’re collecting business cards, sign-ups or feedback forms, you’re collecting data that could be used to identify a given person, and so GDPR applies.

-What does GDPR mean for event organisers and attendees?
+What does GDPR mean for event organizers and attendees?